 Falcon X combines the tools used by world-class cyber threat investigators into a seamless solution and performs the investigations automatically.
 The integrated tool set includes malware analysis, malware search, and CrowdStrike’s global IOC feed.
 Falcon X enables all teams, regardless of size or sophistication, to understand better, respond faster and proactively get ahead of the attacker’s next move.

-The Human Element of Threat Intelligence
+Falcon X Premium: The Human Element

 Falcon X Premium intelligence reporting enhances your organization with the expertise of CrowdStrike’s Global Intelligence team to better fight against your adversaries.
 The CrowdStrike Intelligence team is a pioneer in adversary analysis, tracking more than 121 nation-state, cybercrime, and hacktivist groups, studying their intent and analyzing their tradecraft.
-This team of threat intelligence analysts, security researchers, cultural experts, and linguists uncover unique threats and provide groundbreaking research that fuels CrowdStrike’s ability to deliver proactive intelligence that can help dramatically improve your security posture and help you get ahead of attackers.
+This team of intel analysts, security researchers, cultural experts, and linguists uncover unique threats and provide groundbreaking research that fuels CrowdStrike’s ability to deliver proactive intelligence that can help dramatically improve your security posture and help you get ahead of attackers

 Interested in learning more about Falcon X?
 Check out the resources below: